 I hate to anthropomorphize, but… No. Scratch that.
 I love to anthropomorphize, especially about bees.
 On those hot summer days, those bees want to laze on the porch.
 They want to drink beer, check Facebook, and gossip about the prom dress that made Henrietta look like a hooker.
 They want to complain about the heat, men, and politicians.
 They want to be left alone.

 Let them beard

 In short, make a decision.
 Try to determine if the beard is due to swarming or heat.
-If you decide swarming is the problem, you’ll have to act fact because those bees are preparing for take-off.
+If you decide swarming is the problem, you’ll have to act fast because those bees are preparing for take-off.

 If you decide the beard is due to heat, you can add ventilation if you want.
 You can add a box to give them more space, But other than that, walk away.
 Don’t break up the beard.
 Don’t worry if they stay out overnight.
 Don’t worry if they stay out for days.
-In the end, bearding bees can can take care of themselves.
+In the end, bearding bees can take care of themselves.
 We beekeepers have a lot of things to worry about but, for most of the year, bearding doesn’t qualify.

 Honey Bee Suite